james-owen-ryan/national_pastime/README.md

 national_pastime
 ================

-A playable baseball history generator.
+A sports game about people; a baseball dwarflike.